Tzaraath: In houses

-The biblical text also describes tzaraath as infecting the walls of houses; the symptoms it describes are depressions in the wall, which are very green or very red, and spread over a period of seven days.
+The biblical text also describes tzaraath as infecting the walls of houses; the symptoms it describes are depressions in the wall, which are green or red, and spread over a period of seven days.
 The description is regarded by scholars as again being strikingly similar to the wording of the description of tzaraath infections in the skin, but still somewhat obscure; it would seem to fit some form of fungal growth, especially dry rot, which produces yellowish-green and reddish patches on walls.